AmirHHasani/Manual-tuning-of-Convolutional-Neural-Networks-for-a-medical-image-dataset-x-ray-images-/README.md

 # Tuning-Convolutional-Neural-Networks

+Note that model checking based on validation loss has been used to save the best model in the training process.
+Metrics such as True Negatives or True positives have been used from time to time.

 Step 1 : Trying random CNN models on our dataset to find a good base model with Keras

+Step 2 : Using the best model from Step 1 and adding data augmentation, dropout layer.
+Then using VGG16 and Imagenet weights in fine tuning a model and trying to get better results.
+I only unfroze the last 4 layers of the conv base(VGG16) to finetune at the end.

+Step 3 : Using ResNet50 instead of VGG16 and fine tuning a model.

+Step 4 : The best model so far.

+Step 5 : Changing different settings of our best model